gve-sw/gve_devnet_ccw_order_delivery_date_tracker/README.md

 # CCW Order Tracker

-This script reads an Excel file containing Cisco Sales Order Numbers, and it queries Cisco Commerce Workspace to retrieve information per order.
+This script reads an Excel file containing Cisco Order Numbers, and it queries Cisco Commerce Workspace to retrieve information about a SKU in the order.
 The retrieved information is written back to the Excel File.
-The script can be run periodically to continually update the Excel file and track updates for the desired field.
+The script can be run periodically to continually update the Excel file and track updates for the desired Order SKU field(s).

+Supported `Order Number Types` include:
+* Sales Order Number
+* Web Order Number
+* Purchase Order Number

+This script can track multiple fields, as well as multiple orders (either all on one Excel sheet with an `Order Column` or multiple Excel sheets where `Sheet Name = Order Number`).
+A field can also be tracked over time (date stamped field entries appended to the Excel Sheet).

-The working example is the `Promised Delivery Date` field, but the code can be easily extended to other fields.
-Additional example fields are present in the `CCWOrderParser` class in `ccwparser.py`
+All available fields can be found in the `CCWOrderParser` class in `ccwparser.py` as either:
+* "Order Wide" Field (class attribute self.**FIELD**) - ex: self.status, track `status` field representing status of order (booked, etc.)
+* "Line Item" Field (self.linelocation[i] dictionary key {**FIELD**: X} ) - ex: `deliveryDate` field representing the delivery date of a specific line item in the order

-For a full list of fields, check out the `Check Order Status` CCW API example on the [Developer Portal](https://apidocs-prod.cisco.com/).
+For a full list of possible fields, check out the `Check Order Status` CCW API example on the [Developer Portal](https://apidocs-prod.cisco.com/).
+Additional fields would need to be added appropriately to the class.

+> The working example is the Promised Delivery Date for each line item in an order!

 ## Contacts
 * Trevor Maco